 Early Detection is Key!

-Malignant melanoma is the rarest form of skin cancer, but it is the most serious and can kill!
+Melanoma is the rarest form of skin cancer, but it is the most serious and can kill!
 It affects the pigment producing cells known as melanocytes that are found in the skin.
 It can appear as a new mole, or from an existing mole on the skin.
-Malignant melanoma has the potential to spread to other sites and organs within the body, making early detection of the disease vital for survival.
-Malignant melanoma is curable if treated early, but is much more difficult to treat if it has started to spread.
+Melanoma has the potential to spread to other sites and organs within the body, making early detection of the disease vital for survival.
+Melanoma is curable if treated early, but is much more difficult to treat if it has started to spread.

 The ABCD of Melanoma